LOPT: Learning Optimal Pigovian Tax in Sequential Social Dilemmas: Introduction

 \section{Introduction}

-Reinforcement Learning has achieved wide success in various scenarios~\cite{mnih2015human,lample2017playing,kober2013reinforcement,zhu2018human} and has been successfully expanded into the multi-agent setting, especially in fully-cooperative games~\cite{vinyals2019grandmaster,li2021structured,wei2019colight}.
-However, most multi-agent reinforcement learning (MARL) methods that use centralized learning methods with a team reward~\cite{foerster2018counterfactual,sunehag2018value,rashid2018qmix,rashid2020weighted} are excluded as they don't scale feasibly to large populations and are not suitable for self-interested agents.
-In addition, decentralized learning methods~\cite{tan1993multi,sun2020finite,bacsar1998dynamic}, where agents are designed to maximize their individual rewards based on their personal interests, have difficulty dealing with coordination among agents.
-In many real-world environments with mixed-motives, such as those within exclusionary and subtractive common-pool resources~\cite{rapoport1974prisoner,leibo2017multi,lerer2017maintaining}, selfish agents may fall into social dilemmas because of the temptation to evade any cost, which brings extra social costs and negative influences on social welfare.
+Reinforcement learning~\cite{sutton2018reinforcement} achieved remarkable efficacy across diverse domains~\cite{mnih2015human,lample2017playing,kober2013reinforcement,zhu2018human} and has been successfully extended to multi-agent settings, especially in fully-cooperative scenarios~\cite{vinyals2019grandmaster,li2021structured,wei2019colight}.
+Nevertheless, prevalent centralized multi-agent reinforcement learning (MARL) methods that utilize team rewards~\cite{foerster2018counterfactual,sunehag2018value,rashid2018qmix,rashid2020weighted,chen2024stas} are encumbered by inherent limitations in their scalability to large agent populations and are fundamentally deemed unsuitable for self-interested agents in mixed-motivation environments.
+While decentralized learning paradigms~\cite{tan1993multi,sun2020finite,bacsar1998dynamic}, wherein agents independently optimize their individual rewards, provide a more natural modeling approach for self-interested behavior.
+Yet, these methods frequently encounter difficulties in facilitating coordination among agents.
+In many real-world environments with mixed motives—particularly those involving exclusionary or subtractive common-pool resources~\cite{rapoport1974prisoner,leibo2017multi,lerer2017maintaining}—rational, self-interested behavior often leads to collectively suboptimal outcomes.
+These situations are known as \textit{social dilemmas}.